arduino/docs-content/content/hardware/03.nano/boards/nano/features.md

 <Feature title="Tiny footprint" image="nano-form-factor">

-  With a length of 45 mm and a width of 18 mm the Nano is Arduino's smallest board and weighs only 7 grams
+  With a length of 45 mm and a width of 18 mm the Nano is Arduino's smallest board and weighs only 7 grams.

 </Feature>
 </FeatureList>